meta-rti/Basic-Video-Call/Group-Video/OpenVideoCall-iOS/guide.md

 2. Set the session dimensions using `userSession.size` and update the media info using `userSession.updateMediaInfo()`.

-3. Complete the method by setting up the remote video using `agoraKit.setupRemoteVideo()`.
+3. Complete the method by setting up the remote video using `wujiKit.setupRemoteVideo()`.

 ``` Swift
     func rtcEngine(_ engine: WujiRtcEngineKit, firstRemoteVideoDecodedOfUid uid: UInt, size: CGSize, elapsed: Int) {